ansible/ansible/docs/docsite/rst/community/committer_guidelines.rst

   - Merge your own pull requests.
 Someone else should have a chance to review and approve the pull request merge.
 If you are a Core Committer, you have a small amount of leeway here for very minor changes.
   - Forget about alternate environments.
 Consider the alternatives--yes, people have bad environments, but they are the ones who need us the most.
   - Drag your community team members down.
 Discuss the technical merits of any pull requests you review.
 Avoid negativity and personal comments.
 For more guidance on being a good community member, read our :ref:`code_of_conduct`.
   - Forget about the maintenance burden.
-Some things are really cool to have, but they might not be worth shoehorning in if the maintenance burden is too great.
+High-maintenance features may not be worth adding.
   - Break playbooks.
 Always keep backwards compatibility in mind.
   - Forget to keep it simple.
 Complexity breeds all kinds of problems.